jadercorrea/pgroll_ex/README.md

 # PgRollEx

-PgRollEx is an Elixir tool for generating pgroll-compatible migrations from Ecto migrations.
-This package provides a custom task that runs Ecto migrations and generates the necessary JSON files for pgroll, saving them in a specified directory.
+PgRollEx is an Elixir tool for generating pgroll-compatible migrations from Ecto migrations output, offering an easy way to extract and deploy zero-downtime, reversible and concurrently available postgres schemas.

+This package provides a custom task that runs regular Ecto migrations and generates the necessary JSON files for pgroll migrations, saving them in a directory configured by the user.
+It also generates the .ledger file to keep track of all migration files in the correct order.

+The package requires postgres 14.0 and above.

+More on pgroll can be found in the [command line tool github page](https://github.com/xataio/pgroll/tree/main).

 ## Installation